-For this course, students may use generative artificial intelligence (AI), including ChatGPT, for specific assessments or coursework, where it is expressly specified by the instructor.
+For this course, students may only use generative artificial intelligence (AI), including ChatGPT, for the background and any data analysis related to the Group Presentation and Written Proposal.
+Students may also use AI to enhance the design and visuals of this project.
 In these cases of permitted use, students must disclose any use of AI-generated material as per the assessment guidelines.
 At a minimum, this will include proper attribution, including in-text citations, quotations, and references.
-Please see your assessment guidelines for full details.
+For all other assessments, AI is not permitted to be used.